cruseakshay/Notes/JAVA/Functional Programming in Java.md

   - how to pass functions to functions, create functions within functions, and return functions from within functions.

 ## Using the collect Method and the Collectors Class

+The collect() method takes a stream of elements and collects or gathers them into a result container.
+To do that, the method needs to know three things:

+- How to make a result container (for example, using the ArrayList::new method)
+- How to add a single element to a result container (for example, using the ArrayList::add method)
+- How to merge one result container into another (for example, using the ArrayList::addAll method)